Portland Trail Blazers: 2012–2023: The Damian Lillard era

-After losing four of their five starters at the end of the 2014–15 season, the Blazers won 44 games, were the 5th seed in the Western Conference, and beat the Clippers in six games in the first round, but were eliminated by the Golden State Warriors in five games in the Conference Semifinals.
+After losing four of their five starters at the end of the 2015–16 season, the Blazers won 44 games, were the 5th seed in the Western Conference, and beat the Clippers in six games in the first round, but were eliminated by the Golden State Warriors in five games in the Conference Semifinals.

 In May 2017, the team revealed their new logo, an update of the pinwheel design with a new wordmark.
 According to Chris McGowan, president and CEO of the Trail Blazers, "Together, we landed on subtle changes that provide a nod to our past while allowing us to modernize other aspects of our creative assets."

 The 2017–18 season saw the Blazers finish with the third seed for the first time since the 1999–2000 season.
 On April 21, 2018, they were eliminated in the first round of the playoffs by the New Orleans Pelicans in a 4–0 sweep.

-In the 2018–19 season, the Blazers finished the regular season as the third seed in the Western Conference for the second consecutive season.
-In the first round of the playoffs, the Trail Blazers defeated the favored Oklahoma City Thunder in five games, making it their first series win in three years.
-Game 5 of the series was tied 115–115 in the final seconds, but Damian Lillard sunk a 37-foot three-pointer at the buzzer to send the Thunder home.
-His shot also capped off a 50-point performance from Lillard.
-The first game victory over the Thunder on April 14, 2019, also marked the first playoff win for the team since 2016.
-In the second round of the playoffs, the team faced the Denver Nuggets.
-Game 3 of the series was the first quadruple overtime game in the NBA playoffs since 1953, while the Trail Blazers won, 140–137.
-The Trail Blazers won the series in seven games and advanced to the Western Conference Finals for the first time since 2000.
-In the Western Conference Finals, they faced the defending champion, the Golden State Warriors, and were swept in four games.
+In the 2018–19 season, the Blazers finished the regular season 53–29, giving them the third seed in the Western Conference.
+In the first round of the playoffs, the Trail Blazers defeated the favored Oklahoma City Thunder in five games, a series which included Damian Lillard's game winning, buzzer beating, 37-foot three-pointer in game 5, giving them their first playoff series win since 2016.
+In the second round of the playoffs, they faced the Denver Nuggets.
+The series included a 140–137 game 3 victory by the Blazers in the first quadruple-overtime game of the NBA playoffs since 1953.
+The Blazers eventually won the series in seven games and advanced to their first Conference Finals since 2000.
+In the Western Conference Finals, they faced the two-time defending champion, the Golden State Warriors.
+However, they lost the series in four games, and were swept.